carolinedunn/Plant-Watering/README.md

 ## Step 4 - Water your plant
 1. Arrange the tubing so that the water flows back into the water container
 2. Start a new project on Arduino IDE
-3. Copy soilfinal.ino code to your Arduino IDE
+3. Copy <a href="https://github.com/carolinedunn/Plant-Watering/blob/master/soilwatering.ino">soilwatering.ino code</a> to your Arduino IDE
 4. Verify and Upload to your Arduino
 5. Click Tools, then Serial Monitor
 6. Dip the soil moisture sensor in and out of the container of water to watch the pump turn on and off.
 Pump should turn on when sensor is out of water and off when sensor is in water.